toasterofbread/spmp-docs/content/docs/0.4.x/client/installation.md

 ### Android

 On Android, SpMp is a self-contained app with no dependencies.
-It supports Android version 6.0 (SDK version 23) and newer.
+It supports Android version 8.0 (SDK version 26) and later.

 {{< rawhtml >}}
 <div>